 People are different in the way they handle their worries.
 Some find it easier to know everything about their treatment, while others like to know as little as possible.

-The staff on the ward are happy to talk to you if you need them to explain anything.
+You can speak to your doctor, nurse or radiographer if you need them to explain anything.
 It often helps to bring your fears and worries into the open by talking to the staff, or to your family and friends.

 Coping with isolation

-Being looked after in a single room can feel lonely.
-Some people find it frightening.
+Staying in hospital in a single room can be lonely.
 It can help to talk to your nurses about your worries.
 They can reassure you.

-Taking in some of your personal things can make the room feel more homely.
-Books, photographs and an ornament or two can brighten it up.
+Taking in some of your personal things can make the room on the ward feel more homely.
+Books, photographs and ornaments can brighten it up.

 You can also take in a mobile phone, laptop, electronic tablet or music player to make the time pass more enjoyably.

-You can't take many personal items into the treatment room.
+You might not be able to take personal items to the room on the ward.
 This is because the items could become contaminated with radioactivity from your sweat.

 Wards, nuclear medicine departments and radiotherapy departments have limited storage space for contaminated articles.